The connectivity of graphs of graphs with self-loops and a given degree sequence: Detecting connectivity in

-When the maximum degree is larger than the bound in theorem \ref{maxDegTest}, the following procedure can exactly identify all degree sequences aside from $\{k_i\} = \{2,2,2,...,2 \}$ and $\{k_i\} =\{n-1,n-1,...,n-1 \}$ which can wire a $Q_1$ or $Q_2$ are detected by the following procedure: \begin{enumerate} \item delete the vertex with minimum degree $k_i$ \item reduce the largest $k_i$ degrees by $1$ \item if all remaining degrees have two different values $\{a,b\}\ge3$, $n_a\ge 3$, $b-2 = n_a+n_b-1$ and $a-2 = n_b$ then it is possible to place nodes with degree $b$ in $V^1$, three vertices with degree $a$ into $K^0$ and the remaining vertices with degree $a$ as vertices in $V^2$, creating a graph $\hat{G}^3$. \item if all remaining degrees have two different values $\{a,b\}\ge3$, $n_a\ge 3$, $a = b-2$ and $a = n_a+n_b-1$ then it is possible to wire this into a clique with self-loops at each of $b$, creating a graph $\hat{G}^d$, $d\ge4$. \end{enumerate}
+When the maximum degree is larger than the bound in theorem \ref{maxDegTest}, { the following procedure can} exactly identify all degree sequences {that can create a $Q_1$ or a $Q_2$ other than $\{k_i\} = \{2,2,2,...,2 \}$ and $\{k_i\} =\{n-1,n-1,...,n-1 \}$.
+Namely, the procedure either creates a $Q_1$ or $Q_2$ graph or terminates.
+In the following, let $n_a$ and $n_b$ denote the number of vertices which have remaining degree equal to $a$ and $b$ respectively.}

+\begin{enumerate} \item If all remaining {non-zero} degrees have {exactly} two different values {$b> a\ge 3$}, $n_a\ge 3$, $b-2 = n_a+n_b-1$ and $a-2 = n_b$ then it is possible to place nodes with degree $b$ in $V^1$, three vertices with degree $a$ into $K^0$ and the remaining vertices with degree $a$ as vertices in $V^2$, creating a graph {$Q_2$}. \item If all remaining {non-zero} degrees have {exactly} two different values {$b>a\ge 3$}, $n_a\ge 3$, $a = b-2$ and $a = n_a+n_b-1$ then it is possible to create a clique with self-loops at each vertex of degree $b$, creating a graph {$Q_1$}. \item {Let $u = \mathrm{argmin}_{i} \{k_i| k_i\not=0\}$} \item {Connect $u$ to the $k_u$ largest degree vertices} \item Reduce the largest $k_i$ degrees by $1${, and set $k_u=0$} \item {Return to step 1.} \end{enumerate}